 Informal feedback doesn’t always have to be negative — it can be given when an employee does something exceptionally well.

 “With informal feedback, if we give a bit of authentic encouragement that we’re noticing the person is doing a good job, then they are encouraged to continue hitting the mark,” said Klein.

-Once employees and managers are comfortable with giving and receiving informal feedback, it creates a company culture of open communication, where employees feel encouraged to speak to their managers about any problems they are experiencing without fear of retaliation.
+Once employees and managers are comfortable giving and receiving informal feedback, it creates a company culture of open communication, where employees feel encouraged to speak to their managers about any problems they are experiencing without fear of retaliation.
 It also forces managers to think more critically about employee performance and communicate with employees about it more frequently.

 Frequent informal feedback helps employees and leaders see eye to eye about the employee’s performance.

 “With informal feedback, the employee is more likely going to build trust with his or her leader, because they know what the leader is thinking based on the feedback,” said Whiteford.